 Where businesses wish to reclaim the input VAT on fuel which has some degree of private use, they must account for output VAT for which they may use the flat rate valuation charge.

-The taxable benefit for the unrestricted private use of vans is £3,230.
-There is a further £610 taxable benefit if the employer provides fuel for private travel.
+The taxable benefit for the unrestricted private use of vans is £3,350 for 2018/19.
+There is a further £633 taxable benefit if the employer provides fuel for private travel.

 Motorists (private or business) purchasing new qualifying ultra-low emission cars can receive a grant of 35% towards the cost of the vehicle, up to a maximum of either £2,500 or £4,500 depending on the model.
 The scheme also covers new qualifying ultra-low emission vans, where the available grant will be 20% towards the cost of the vehicle, up to a maximum of £8,000.
 Vehicles with CO2 emissions of 75 g/km or less, including electric, plug-in hybrid and hydrogen-fuelled cars, are potentially eligible for the subsidy.
 There are strict criteria to be met before specific vehicles can be confirmed as eligible under the rules of the scheme.

-For following years all vehicles with zero emissions will be exempt from the standard rate of vehicle tax, all other petrol or diesel vehicles will pay a standard rate of £140 a year.
+After the first year, all vehicles with zero emissions will be exempt from the standard rate of vehicle tax, and all other petrol or diesel vehicles will pay a standard rate of £140 a year.
 An additional rate will be added to the vehicle tax for all new vehicles with a list price of over £40,000 (including zero emission vehicles).
 This additional rate of £310 will be payable each year for five years from the end of the first vehicle licence.
 After the five year period the standard rate will apply.

 Alternative fuel vehicles continue to receive a £10 reduction on the standard and first year rates.